Bilingual files: What are they and how do you manage them?

 Bilingual files are essential in translation workflows.
 They enable translators and reviewers to work with both the source text and its translation side by side.
 They are crucial for maintaining translation consistency, leveraging translation memories, and ensuring quality in multilingual projects.
 Ultimately, they are a highly effective tool for translating and maximizing translation quality, while supporting easier translation and editing processes.

-This article talks about making and using bilingual documents.
-It includes tips, examples, and instructions for creating a bilingual file in Microsoft Word and how to translate it using an AI file translator and/or human reviewers.
+This article will tell you how to make and use a bilingual document.
+It includes tips, examples, and instructions for creating a simple bilingual file in Microsoft Word and then shows you how to take your translations to the next level by using the bilingual format in the Smartcat AI document translator.

 Best practices for managing documents in bilingual file formats